How To Save Money On Gas:

 Those that swear Tuesday is the best day to fill up say they often see prices increase on Wednesday or Thursday because the Department of Energy releases its new petroleum status reports on Wednesdays.

 The bottom line is that each community will have its own free market reasons for changing prices on a certain day of the week.
-If you pay attention, there will be a pattern emerge of which day of the week has the average lowest gasoline prices.
+If you pay attention, you’ll notice a pattern emerge that will tell you which day of the week has the average lowest gasoline prices.

 #9 How to Save On Gas: